 Prior to 'retirement' I was a Psychology lecturer at the University of Bolton.
 I worked there for over 18 years, during this time I taught and assessed students who wanted to be counselors i.e. who were completing the BSc in psychology and counselling.
 For example, in (2010/11) I was the main tutor for a module called ‘coaching for life skills, stress and transition' .
 Moreover, in 2012 I also worked with counseling students (helping them develop their therapeutic skills) at Bolton University.
 I have also taught, supervised and assessed students counselling skills on an MSc in applied psychology at The University of Salford.

-In 2015/16 I was was voted the personnel tutor of the year by the students of Bolton University.
+In 2015/16 I was was voted the personal tutor of the year by the students of Bolton University.
 In 2016 I supervised the clinical practice of two PhD students.
-I also taught (alongside the professor of psychology) on a third year module called therapeutic processes at the University of Bolton.
+I also taught counseling students (alongside the professor of psychology) on a third year module called therapeutic processes at the University of Bolton.
 This module had the one of highest student satisfaction rates in that year.

 My professional background and my role as a personal tutor means that I have gained wide ranging experience of providing people (of all ages and walks of life) with help and advice.
 Therefore it seemed natural that I enhanced my tutorial skills with some training in counselling.
 This proved to be very helpful and it also sparked a deep personal interest in the area; leading me to study at a more advanced level.
 Moreover, my academic training/teaching has given me an in-depth knowledge of psychology in general; helping me to help you.

 Basically, I have a 'well rounded' body of counselling practice (i have been a therapist at mhist for over 8 years).
 I have extensive experience of working with anxiety, generalized anxiety disorder, depression, relationships, phobias as well as other issues.
-Similarly, I have over 18 years of practical (teaching/tutorial based) experience to draw upon.
+Similarly, I have over 18 years of practical (teaching and supporting students) experience to draw upon.

 Through this I have developed in-depth people skills.
 This, coupled with maturity and a good dose of common sense means that you will be treated with respect.
 I am down to earth client-centered (you are in control) flexible, compassionate, good humored and effective.
 Moreover I am a registered member of the BACP.